MojtabaHs/iPhoneNumberField/README.md

 🔚 | `.onEndEditing(perform: ({ code })` | Modifies the function called when text editing **ends**.
 🔘 | `.onClear(perform: { code })` | Modifies the function called when the user clears the text field.
 ↪️ | `.onReturn(perfom: { code })` | Modifies the function called when the user presses return.

+## Install
+You can use the Swift package manager to install `iPhoneNumberTextField`.
+Find instructions [here] (https://github.com/benjaminsage/iPhoneNumberTextField/blob/main/INSTALL.md)

 ##  Features